Toso: Culture

 Toso is written using two kanji: 蘇 representing evil spirits and 屠 meaning to slaughter.

 Toso is made by combining several medicinal herbs to form tososan (屠蘇散), a spicy mixture, which is then soaked in sake or mirin.
 If made with mirin, essentially a sweet sake, it is suitable for drinking, but using fermented mirin seasoning would not be appropriate as it is too salty.

 Three sizes of cup, called sakazuki (盃) (see picture), are used starting with the smallest and passed round with each family member or guest taking a sip.
-Drinking rituals differ by region, but in formal situations would proceed from youngest to eldest.
-This tradition originated in China in hope for children to grow faster whereas their elders to age slower.
+Drinking rituals differ by region, but in formal situations proceed from youngest to eldest.
+This tradition originated in China in the hope for children to grow faster and their elders to age slower.
 However, in Japan, around the beginning of the Meiji or Shōwa periods, custom changed and the head of the household usually takes the first drink.

 The tradition of drinking toso at the New Year began in the Tang dynasty in China and was adopted by Japanese aristocrats during the Heian period.
 The first cup drunk would be made with tososan and the second and third cups with different varieties called byakusan and toshōsan.

 The drinking ceremony finally passed to the general public and doctors would give out tososan.
-Even today some chemists shops have retained the custom and give tososan away as a free gift at the end of the year.
+Even today some chemists' shops have retained the custom and give tososan away as a free gift at the end of the year.

 The custom is now mainly limited to Kansai and west Japan; in other regions celebratory o-toso at New Year is often plain sake without tososan.